Best NHL Betting Promos & Bonuses: Claim $4,500+ in Bonus Bets for Playoff Hockey Odds

-After one of the most exciting regular seasons ever, we're skating into the NHL Playoffs with the best betting promos, sports betting apps and bonuses fit for a king of the ice.
+With the first round having wrapped up over the weekend, we're skating into the second round of the NHL Playoffs with the best betting promos, sports betting apps and bonuses fit for a king of the ice.
 Get started today with thousands of dollars in bonus bets from the highest rated NHL betting promos.

-Looking to tonight's (Friday, May 3) slate of NHL action, you can wager on Canucks-Predators and Stars-Golden Knights odds, or other Stanley Cup futures and odds.
+Looking to tonight's (Monday, May 6) slate of NHL action, you can wager on Bruins-Panthers Game 1 odds.
+On Tuesday, you can bet on Hurricanes-Rangers and Avalanche Stars.

-On Saturday, you can wager on Bruins-Golden Knights Game 7 odds.
-If either of the Canucks-Predators or Stars-Golden Knights series extend to a seventh game, that will be played on Sunday, May 5.

 This season's run to the Cup kicks into high gear now!
 Get started below by learning how to sign up for these welcome offers, and then take the one-timer and tickle the twine!